 Placing a crown requires 2 appointments with Dr. Slepchik.
 At the first appointment, any decay or damaged tooth material is removed from the tooth.
 You are frozen with our Dental Vibe along with the Wand system which masks the feeling of the injection.
 The exterior of the tooth is shaved down slightly on all sides and the top to create room for the crown.

 This also creates an excellent bonding surface to cement the crown to.
 We then take digital impressions of the tooth and the surrounding teeth with our Itero system.
 Our dental lab receives the images from the Itero system directly to create your crown.
 The lab also receives exact specifications on the colour, contour, and shape that Dr. Slepchik wants.
 The lab then makes an accurate model of the tooth (or teeth) involved.

 The communication between Dr. Slepchik and the lab is essential to achieve a high-quality result that both he and his patient expect.
 Dr. Slepchik’s office will receive the newly fabricated crown in about 2 weeks.
 A temporary crown is bonded to your tooth to protect it until the permanent crown can be placed.
 This first appointment takes 1 hour.
 We promise you you will love your temporary.

-When your crown is ready, you return here for your second appointment.
+When we receive your crown from the lab, you return here for your second appointment.
 We clean and disinfect your teeth and check the crown for the fit and to make sure the colour matches with the adjacent teeth.
 Once you are satisfied, the crown is bonded permanently on to your tooth.
 No recovery is needed; you can eat normally when leaving our office.
 This appointment is 30 minutes.